00jferna/Meetup_Clone/README_OLD.md

     }
     ```

 ### Delete an Image for an Event

 Delete an existing image for an Event.

-* Require Authentication: true
+- Require Authentication: true
-* Require proper authorization: Current user must be the organizer or "co-host"
+- Require proper authorization: Current user must be the organizer or "co-host"
   of the Group that the Event belongs to
-* Request
+- Request

-  * Method: DELETE
+  - Method: **DELETE**
-  * URL: /api/event-images/:imageId
+  - URL: **'/images/event/:id'**
-  * Body: none
+  - Body: none

-* Successful Response
+- Successful Response

-  * Status Code: 200
+  - Status Code: 200
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {